DavidCradock/DC/README.md

 ** Build help **
 - Download the source as a zip and extract somewhere.
 - Download and install Visual studio
+- Download and install the Vulkan SDK
-- Load the X.sln file into Visual studio, hit compile, done.
+- Load the X.sln file into Visual studio
+- Right click on DavesCodeLib project in solution explorer, make sure all configurations is selected in top left,
+- goto "C++/General/Additional Include Directories" and make sure the entry in there is pointing to wherever the VulkanSDK is installed,
+- for example "C:\VulkanSDK\1.3.261.1\Include"
+- Hit compile, done.

 # TODO
 Implement renderer